harshit-py/fastpages_demo/_posts/2020-06-28-Watermark-removal-app.md

 ![watermark added]({{ site.baseurl }}/images/watermark_added.jpg "Input Image to Model")
 ![Watermark removed from model]({{ site.baseurl }}/images/output.jpg "Output Image")

 The model actually performs well and is able to remove alpha channel watermark with a good precision.
+The image is downsized and is 128 by 128 pixels owing to limited resources of my machine while training the model.

 ## Creating a web app